oimcoding/oimcoding.github.io/README.md

 **Quick summaries (from ChatGPT)**

-Below are short, non-mathematical summaries and simple diagrams for each topic from Lecture 3.
-Marked "from ChatGPT" so you know the source.
+>Below are short, non-mathematical summaries and simple diagrams for each topic from Lecture 3.

 - Substitution & Transposition